 Infrared Tripwire Photography by Scott Linstead

 Eventually, the philosophy of the indoor studio spilled over into outdoor shooting of wild subjects.
 I was skeptical about what limited degree of artistic control a photographer could have in such a scenario remembering the early photographic efforts on the elusive cats.
 The first images of snow leopards with remote cameras where a great achievement, but the on-camera-flash-look produced a decidedly "deer in the headlights" effect.
-Much like Steve Winter found with his award winning snow leopard coverage, the clever and creative use of off-camera flash puts the creative control of lighting back in the hands of the photographer.
+Much like Steve Winter found with his award winning snow leopard coverage, the clever and creative use of off-camera flash puts the creative control of

 However, the approach need not be applied exclusively to the ultra-elusive subjects like the snow leopard.
 Tripwire photography opens up a world of possibilities with bats and owls in nocturnal flight.
 The visual cues that diminish the look of flash-as-main-light images like shadowless subjects and cold, bluish light can be overcome with off-camera flashes and custom white balances, respectively.